 Unit Plan

 Home – This is the landing page for your site.
 You should explain what can be found on the site and how to navigate it.
-Be sure to indicate the grade level and topic for your unit either on this page or in the header or title for your site.
+Be sure to indicate the grade level and topic for your unit either on this page or in the header or title of your site.
 You should also provide basic author information.

 Content – This page will include content information and resources for the unit.
-At a minimum it must include:
+At a minimum, it must include:

 • VA Standards of Learning and relevant Common Core Standards